chouaib-skitou/WorkNest/services/project-service/docs/TEST_SCENARIOS.md

 # Run tests with coverage
 npm run test:coverage
 ```
 ---

 ## Conclusion

-This documentation provides comprehensive user stories and test scenarios for both the Project and Stage modules.
+This documentation provides comprehensive user stories and test scenarios for both the Project, Stage and Task modules.
 It outlines:

 - **Role-Based Access Control** for Admin, Manager, and Employee roles.
 - **CRUD Operations** with robust checks for duplicates, invalid data, unauthorized access, and pagination defaults.